eric2323223/jekyll-now/drafts/BERT.md

 # NLP transfer learning

+# From Word2Vec to Elmo to Bert to XLNet

 self-supervised learning is important area because it can greatly reduce the effort of training deep model,